Plantinah99/quizmatic/README.md

 *Introduction*

-The Math Quiz Web App is an interactive online platform designed to challenge and improve your mathematical skills, regardless of age!
+The QuizMatic web app is an interactive online platform designed to challenge and improve your mathematical skills, regardless of age!
 Our app offers a fun and engaging way to exercise your brain, boost your confidence, and enhance your problem-solving abilities.

 *Benefits*